appium/java-client/README.md

 *1.4.0*
 - Added openNotifications() method, to open the notifications shade on Android
 - Added pullFolder() method, to pull an entire folder as a zip archive from a device/simulator
-- Upgraded Selenium dependency to 2.42.2
+- Upgraded seleniumone dependency to 2.42.2

 *1.3.0*
 - MultiGesture with a single TouchAction fixed for Android
-- Now depends upon Selenium java client 2.42.1
+- Now depends upon seleniumone java client 2.42.1
-- Cleanup of Errorcode handling, due to merging a change into Selenium
+- Cleanup of Errorcode handling, due to merging a change into seleniumone

 *1.2.1*
 - fix dependency issue